aimms/user-guide/aimms-ide/Solvers/CPLEX/General/CPLEX_General_-_StealthMode.rst

 **Note**

-*   If the value of this option is set to 'Fast' then still a callback will be made to AIMMS procedures installed with the GMP routines :any:`GMP::Instance::SetCallbackAddCut`, :any:`GMP::Instance::SetCallbackBranch`, :any:`GMP::Instance::SetCallbackHeuristic`, :any:`GMP::Instance::Candidate` or :any:`GMP::Instance::Incumbent`.
+*   If the value of this option is set to 'Fast' then still a callback will be made to AIMMS procedures installed with the GMP routines :any:`GMP::Instance::SetCallbackAddCut`, :any:`GMP::Instance::SetCallbackBranch`, :any:`GMP::Instance::SetCallbackHeuristic`, :any:`GMP::Instance::SetCallbackCandidate` or :any:`GMP::Instance::SetCallbackIncumbent`.
 (Same for a callback installed with the Mathematical Program suffix ``CallbackIncumbent``.)

 **Learn more about**